 This is the worst school when it comes to safety.
 My daughter was assaulted by another student and they did nothing about it.
 Ms. Foster & Mr. Waters are a poor excuse for a support system for your child.
 They hide behind the title and speak to you in a condescending tone.
 Steer clear of this school until they get the administration changed.

 Wallenberg (Raoul) Traditional High School is a public high school in San Francisco.
-The principal of Wallenberg (Raoul) Traditional High School is Cheryl Foster, whose e-mail is email@example.com.
-613 students attend Wallenberg (Raoul) Traditional High School and are mostly Asian; Multiracial; and White, non-Hispanic.
-16% of the Wallenberg (Raoul) Traditional High School students are "limited in English proficiency."
-65% of the 613 students here are paying reduced lunch prices.
+The principal of Wallenberg (Raoul) Traditional High School is Cheryl Foster, who can be contacted at firstname.lastname@example.org.
+638 students go to Wallenberg (Raoul) Traditional High School and are mostly White, non-Hispanic; Asian; and Filipino.
+13% of the Wallenberg (Raoul) Traditional High School students have "limited English proficiency."
+66% of the 638 students here get reduced lunch prices.
 The student to teacher ratio at Wallenberg (Raoul) Traditional High School is 18:1.
 Drew School is one of the nearest high schools.